Can F-1 Visa Holders Get A Social Security Number?

 Tracking Your Social Security Number Application

 You can easily check the Social Security Number application through Electronic Records Express (ERE).
-There are multiple criterias to look for your application on the search submission page.
-Select the criteria to look for your application with within the past 180 calendar days, including;
+There are multiple criteria to look for your application on the search submission page.
+Select the criteria to look for your application within the past 180 calendar days, including:

 • Tracking Number